0xpsilocyber/0xpsilocyber.github.io/content/infosec/welcome-to-my-reality.md

 * Bachelor's degree from a small university in San Antonio.
 * Currently finishing Master's degree w/ SANS.
 * Responded to threats of many different sizes and scales.
+* Spoken a few times at Defcon, Blue Team Village specifically.
+* Capture the Flag enthusiast (although, it's been a few years since competing.)

 ---